uwmadisoncals/cals-main-plugins/portfolio-slideshow/readme.txt

 == Upgrade Notice ==

-= 1.11.0 =
+= 1.12.0 =

-Version 1.11.0 reintroduces support for PHP 5.2, but it also includes some major file restructuring.
-Be sure to let the update run completely!
+Version 1.12.0 is the first update of Portfolio Slideshow in almost a year—it only introduces minor tweaks and fixes, with larger updates to come.

 == Screenshots ==